phpmyadmin/phpmyadmin/doc/config.rst

     This can be useful when you want to include some external JavaScript files in :file:`config.footer.inc.php` or :file:`config.header.inc.php`, which
-    would be normally not allowed by Content Security Policy.
+    would be normally not allowed by :term:`Content Security Policy`.

     To allow some sites, just list them within the string: